CBID2/CBID2/README.md

 - 🔭 I’m currently working on developing a tribute page.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 🤔 Things I need to look into...building a portfolio, learning other programming languages, and continue creating cool projects.
-- 💬 Ask me about the Scrimba course I recently created!
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/christinebelzie)
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I have never ate a BLT sandwich until adulthood!
 It was delicious! 😋